allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 ```

 #### OpBox Web renderer
-Web renderer is responsible for handling HTTP request and rendering HTML pages.
+Web renderer is responsible for handling HTTP request.
 From the Web renderer’s point of view, page rendering process can be decomposed into the following steps:

 * HTTP request for a given URL is received.
-* OpBox Core is asked for a Page for a given URL.
+* OpBox Core is asked for a page definition for a given URL.
-* OpBox Core sends a Page definition which contains page matadata and the Boxes tree.
+* OpBox Core sends a page definition which contains page matadata and the Boxes tree.
   Each Box is filled with data gathered by Core from backend microservices.
 * Web renderer traverses the Boxes tree and for each Box:
-* Proper component is found in our internal repository.
+* Proper component implementation is found in our internal repository (matched by the Box type name).
 * Component’s `render()` function is called with box parameters passed as an argument.
 * `render()` result is appended to the HTTP response.

-After all that work, requested page should appear in user’s Web browser.
+After all that work, requested page should appear in user’s browser.

 We’ve implemented Web renderer in ES6 on [NodeJS](https://nodejs.org/en/) platform.
 Components are implemented as [NPM](https://www.npmjs.com/) packages and they are published to our